WICG/service-worker-static-routing-api/resource-timing-api.md

 ### What to include in actual source when there is no matched source

-When no matching rule is found, `matchedRouterSource` is an empty string, and we use the ServiceWorker to fetch the resources.
-To indicate this case, there is a discussion on what the `finalRouterSource` field should contain.
+When no matching rule is found, `workerMatchedRouterSource` is an empty string, and we use the ServiceWorker to fetch the resources.
+To indicate this case, there is a discussion on what the `workerFinalRouterSource` field should contain.
 We came up with two possible solutions:

-1. Set empty string to `finalRouterSource` as well
+1. Set empty string to `workerFinalRouterSource` as well
-2. Set the actual source to `finalRouteSource` ("fetch-event" or "network", if it falls back)
+2. Set the actual source to `workerFinalRouteSource` ("fetch-event" or "network", if it falls back)

 We are currently planning to pursue Solution 1.